Theories abound on why a Florida condo high-rise collapsed - WTMJ

 The Champlain Towers South building in Surfside that partially went down was in the midst of its 40-year recertification process, which requires detailed structural and electrical inspections.

+The report also uncovered “abundant cracking” and other faults in concrete columns, beams and walls in the parking garage.
+Some of the damage was minor, while other columns had exposed and deteriorating rebar.

+It wasn’t immediately clear from the documents whether this issue or others identified in the report were ever dealt with or had any role in the building collapse.
+Frank Morabito, the firm’s president, did not immediately respond Saturday to an email seeking comment.

-Surfside Mayor Charles Burkett said in an interview Friday said he wasn’t sure the inspection had been completed but may contain vital clues to the deadly disaster.
+In an interview Friday, Surfside Mayor Charles Burkett said he wasn’t sure if the 40-year inspection had been completed, but he said it may contain vital clues.

 “It should have been a very straightforward thing,” Burkett said.
 “Buildings in America do not just fall down like this.
 There is a reason.
 We need to find out what that reason is.”